addyosmani/backbone-fundamentals/README.md

 ##<a name="introduction">Introduction</a>

-As JavaScript developers, we are at an interesting point in time where not only do we have mature solutions to help organize the JavaScript powering our applications based on a separation of concerns, but developers looking to build non-trivial apps are almost spoiled for choice for frameworks that can help achieve this goal.
+As JavaScript developers, we are at an interesting point in time where not only do we have mature solutions to help organize the JavaScript powering our applications based on a separation of concerns, but developers looking to build non-trivial projects are almost spoiled for choice for frameworks that can help structure their applications.

 Maturity in software (framework) development isn't simply about how long a framework has been around.
-It's about how solid the framework is and more importantly how well it's evolved to fill it's role.
-Has it become more effective at solving the problems developers use it for?.
-A few have continued to improve and evolve over time as developers build larger and more complex applications with them.
+It's about how solid the framework is and more importantly how well it's evolved to fill its role.
+Has it become more effective at solving common problems?
+Does it continue to improve as developers build larger and more complex applications with it?

-In this book, I will be covering a complete run-down of the popular Backbone.js framework for structuring JavaScript applications, which I consider the best of these options.
+In this book, I will be covering the popular Backbone.js, which I consider the best of the current family of JavaScript architectural frameworks.

 Topics will include MVC theory and how to build applications using Backbone's models, views, collections and routers.
-I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), how to build applications using modern tech stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools and a lot more.
+I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.

-If this is your first time looking at Backbone.js and you're still unsure whether or not to give it a try, why not take a look at how [a Todo application](http://github.com/addyosmani/todomvc) might be implemented in Backbone and most of the other alternatives before reading further?
+If this is your first time looking at Backbone.js and you're still unsure whether or not to give it a try, why not take a look at how [a Todo application](http://github.com/addyosmani/todomvc) can be implemented in Backbone and several other popular Javascript frameworks before reading further?

 The goal of this book is to create an authoritative and centralized repository of information that can help those developing real-world apps with Backbone.
 If you come across a section or topic which you think could be improved or expanded on, please feel free to submit a pull-request.
 It won't take long and you'll be helping other developers avoid problems you've run into before.

 ##<a name="fundamentals">Fundamentals</a>

-In this section we are going to cover some of the fundamentals required to appreciate where a framework like Backbone.js fits in.
+In this section we are going to cover the context into which a framework like Backbone.js fits.
 Let's begin our journey into understanding Backbone better with a look at code architecture.

 ###Understanding MVC And MVP (For JavaScript Developers)

 Before exploring any JavaScript frameworks that assist in structuring applications, it can be useful to gain a basic understanding of architectural design patterns.
-Design patterns are proven solutions to common development problems and can suggest structural paradigms to help guide us in adding some organization to our application.
+Design patterns are proven solutions to common development problems and can suggest structural approaches to help guide developers in adding some organization to their applications.

-I think patterns are exciting as they're effectively a grass roots effort that build upon the collective experience of skilled developers who have previously faced similar problems as we do now.
-Although developers 10 or 20 years ago may not have been using the same programming languages for implementing patterns, there are many lessons we can learn from their efforts.
+Patterns are useful because they're a set of practices that build upon the collective experience of skilled developers who have repeatedly solved similar problems.
+Although developers 10 or 20 years ago may not have been using the same programming languages when implementing patterns in their projects, there are many lessons we can learn from their efforts.

 In this section, we're going to review two popular patterns - MVC and MVP.
-The context of our exploration will be how these patterns are related to the popular JavaScript framework Backbone.js, which will be explored in greater detail later on.
+We'll be exploring in greater detail how Backbone.js implements these patterns later in this book.

 ##MVC

 MVC (Model-View-Controller) is an architectural design pattern that encourages improved application organization through a separation of concerns.
-It enforces the isolation of business data (Models) from user interfaces (Views), with a third component (Controllers) (traditionally) managing logic, user-input and coordinating both the models and views.
-The pattern was originally designed by [Trygve Reenskaug](http://en.wikipedia.org/wiki/Trygve_Reenskaug) during his time working on Smalltalk-80 (1979) where it was initially called Model-View-Controller-Editor.
-MVC went on to be described in depth in [“Design Patterns: Elements of Reusable Object-Oriented Software”](http://www.amazon.co.uk/Design-patterns-elements-reusable-object-oriented/dp/0201633612) (The "GoF" or “Gang of Four” book) in 1994, which played a role in popularizing its use.
+It enforces the isolation of business data (Models) from user interfaces (Views), with a third component (Controllers) traditionally present to manage logic, user-input and the coordination of models and views.
+The pattern was originally designed by [Trygve Reenskaug](http://en.wikipedia.org/wiki/Trygve_Reenskaug) while working on Smalltalk-80 (1979), where it was initially called Model-View-Controller-Editor.
+MVC was described in depth in [“Design Patterns: Elements of Reusable Object-Oriented Software”](http://www.amazon.co.uk/Design-patterns-elements-reusable-object-oriented/dp/0201633612) (The "GoF" or “Gang of Four” book) in 1994, which played a role in popularizing its use.

 ###Smalltalk-80 MVC

-It's important to understand what the original MVC pattern was aiming to solve as it's mutated quite heavily since the days of it's origin.
-Back in the 70's, graphical user-interfaces were far and few between and a concept known as [Separated Presentation](http://martinfowler.com/eaaDev/uiArchs.html) began to be used as a means to make a clear division between domain objects which modelled concepts in the real world (e.g a photo, a person) and the presentation objects which were rendered to the user's screen.
+It's important to understand what the original MVC pattern was aiming to solve as it has changed quite heavily since the days of it's origin.
+Back in the 70's, graphical user-interfaces were far and few between.
+An approach known as [Separated Presentation](http://martinfowler.com/eaaDev/uiArchs.html) began to be used as a means to make a clear division between domain objects which modelled concepts in the real world (e.g a photo, a person) and the presentation objects which were rendered to the user's screen.

 The Smalltalk-80 implementation of MVC took this concept further and had an objective of separating out the application logic from the user interface.
 The idea was that decoupling these parts of the application would also allow the reuse of models for other interfaces in the application.
 There are some interesting points worth noting about Smalltalk-80's MVC architecture: